That dollar amount reflects a 34.6% acceleration since 2017 and a 57.2% uptick from 2020 to 2021.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Bolivia has highly positive net exports in the international trade of gold and to a smaller degree jewellery.
-In turn, these cashflows indicate Bolivia’s strong competitive advantages under the gems and precious metals category.
+Bolivia has highly positive net exports in the international trade of zinc ores and concentrates as well as precious-metal ores and concentrates.
+In turn, these cashflows indicate Bolivia’s strong competitive advantages under the ores, slag and ash product category.

 Products Causing Trade Deficits for Bolivia